iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 Is a suffix not to overwrite the RAXMl results if run different experiments.

 ##### How to include the partitions?
 1. Save the partitions obtained for RAXMl from the previous PF2 analysis in a simple text file (e.g. partitions.txt).
-You will include (1) the .phy file and (2) the .txt partition file in the command line.
-2. Go to "Step 6: Partitioned Analysis" and continue with the analysis.
+You will include (1) the .phy file and (2) the .txt partition file in the command line. according to "Step 6: Partitioned Analysis" and continue with the analysis.

 ## Bayesian Analysis - BEAST